carmaa/inception/README.md

 In addition, [OS X Mavericks > 10.8.2 on Ivy Bridge (>= 2012 Macs)] [8] have
-enabled VT-D, effectively blocking DMA requests and thwarting all inception modules even when the user is logged in.Look for `vtd[0] fault` entries in your log/console.
+enabled VT-D, effectively blocking DMA requests and thwarting all inception modules even when the user is logged in.
+Look for `vtd[0] fault` entries in your log/console.

 Even though these two caveats gradually will reduce the number of scenarios